rstudio/bundle/README.md

 Typically, models in R exist in memory and can be saved as `.rds` files.
 However, some models store information in locations that cannot be saved using `save()` or `saveRDS()` directly.
-The goal of bundle is to provide a common API to capture this information, situate it within a portable object, and restore it for use in new settings.
+The goal of bundle is to provide a common interface to capture this information, situate it within a portable object, and restore it for use in new settings.

 ## Installation